 - Study in Australia at your own expense.

 - Can apply for a Partner visa in Australia after you marry your prospective spouse.

-- Stay in Australia for nine months.
+- Stay in Australia for up to 15 months.

 Is it better to get Partner Visa or Fiance Visa?